 4] Can you assign a counsellor who has passed out from ____only?

-(counsellor name) is one of our most senior counselors who has helped multiple students build stellar profiles to reach top universities across the globe. <Counsellor name> fully understands your profile and he/she has helped at least a thousand students in the past to get to their dream college. <counsellor name> has also interacted with AdComs in our webinar series and other in-house meetings, and is fully equipped to help you reach your goal.
+(Assigned counsellor name) is one of our most senior counselors who has helped multiple students build stellar profiles to reach top universities across the globe. <Assigned Counsellor name> fully understands your profile and he/she has helped at least a thousand students in the past to get to their dream college. <counsellor name> has also interacted with AdComs in our webinar series and other in-house meetings, and is fully equipped to help you reach your goal.

 Rest assured, he is the best person to guide (student name) through the process :)